eth-infinitism/EIPs/EIPS/eip-00.md

 ### Block structure diagram

 Here is a visual representation of a block that contains multiple Account Abstraction Transactions.
-The validation parts of AA transactions are executed in a separate position in a block, but are not considered to be separate a transaction:
+The validation parts of AA transactions are executed as separate transactions, but are not represented as separate transactions in the block data.

 ![](../assets/eip-00/block_overview.png)
 *The structure of a block containing multiple Native Account Abstraction Transactions*